Results Fine arts museum Ottawa

 Superb museum designed by architect Moshe Safdie, with over 75,000 works of art in Ottawa.

-Opened in May 1988, the National Gallery of Canada houses over 75,000 works of art in 12,400 square metres of exhibition space, grouped into six distinct areas, each with its own architectural style: Canadian art; European, American and Asian art; Aboriginal and decolonization; contemporary art (including video); drawings and prints; and photography.
-It also takes a look at Canadian art history, commemorating the work of the Group of Seven, Alfred Pellan, Jean-Paul Lemieux and Paul-Emile Borduas.
-The Group of Seven room and the Emily Carr room are both absolutely captivating.
+Inaugurated in May 1988, the National Gallery of Canada houses over 75,000 works of art in 12,400 m² of exhibition space, grouped into six distinct areas, each with its own architectural style: Canadian art; European, American and Asian art; Aboriginal ways and decolonization; contemporary art (including videos); drawings and prints; and photography.
+It also makes a foray into Canadian artistic history, commemorating the work of the Group of Seven, Alfred Pellan, Jean-Paul Lemieux and Paul-Émile Borduas.
+The room featuring works by the Group of Seven (7 painters considered to be the founders of Canadian painting, highlighting Canada's wild landscapes) and the one dedicated to Emily Carr are both absolutely captivating.
 The Native Art Gallery and the collections of American and European works are equally remarkable.
-From Rembrandt to Monet to Emily Carr and Riopelle.
-Ask about the various workshops and talks offered each day as part of the activity program.
-The bookstore is well stocked and features works by some of Canada's finest art and documentary photographers.
+From Rembrandt and Monet to Emily Carr and Riopelle.
+Find out more about the various workshops offered each day as part of the activities program.
+And don't forget the excellent bookshop and works by some of Canada's finest art and documentary photographers.

-In June 2017, the museum opened a new Canadian art room where Aboriginal and non-Aboriginal art are combined.
-It also developed its Fred and Elizabeth Fountain Garden in early 2018, located in the Canadian and Aboriginal art galleries.
-Landscape architect Cornelia Hahn Oberlander was responsible for creating "a contemplative space evoking the iconic landscapes of the Canadian Shield."
-Watch for the reinvention of the collections currently underway at the museum.
+In June 2017, the museum opened a new gallery of Canadian works, featuring Aboriginal and non-Aboriginal art.
+In early 2018, it also laid out its Fred and Elizabeth Fountain garden, located in the Canadian and Aboriginal art galleries.
+Landscape architect Cornelia Hahn Oberlander was responsible for creating "a contemplative space evoking the iconic landscapes of the Canadian Shield".

 Did you know?
 This review was written by our professional authors.